 This is a totally different take on traditional sangria, giving it a tropical twist with the addition of pineapple and coconut rum.
 The cocktail stays true to its name with its foundation of wine (white in this case) and fruit (orange, lemon, and pineapple), but evokes the feeling of lounging on a Caribbean beach instead of Spain's Mediterranean coastline.
 Nonetheless, it is a perfect drink for your summer party and one that your guests will be raving about.

-This recipe calls for one pineapple cut up, but you may use canned pineapple if you prefer.
-Substitute two 15.5 oz cans of crushed or sliced pineapple for the whole fresh pineapple.
+- This recipe calls for one pineapple cut up, but you may use canned pineapple if you prefer.
+Substitute two 15.5-ounce cans of crushed or sliced pineapple for the whole fresh pineapple.